EL-JOCHI/ncoding-evaluation/README.md

 ### Considerations
 Due the time given to resolve the test:
 - I did not add security features (Authorization & Authentication) assuming that these mechanisms already exist in a real project.
+- For easy testing I disable the basic authentication.

 ### About Me
 I’m an enthusiastic and passionate software developer willing to cope in any situation.
 Creative and always ready to learn something new.